antalszava/pl_orquestra/README.md

 * `QulacsSimulator`: `"orquestra.qulacs"`
 * `IBMQBackend`: `"orquestra.ibmq"` (still under development)

-The `backend_device` option can be passed as a keyword argument to the `qml.device` PennyLane function (see example).
+The `backend` option can be passed as a keyword argument to the `qml.device` PennyLane function (see example).

 **Examples**